 All ended well for us because we owned it well.
 We had a few extra groups join our partner program, and had some laughs… but it was one of the biggest professional mistakes I’ve ever made.
 It felt horrible at the time, and it’s still embarrassing to think upon.

-Of the top three marketing automation suites, Hubspot, Marketo and Eloqua, Hubspot is currently the fastest growing as far as new user installations are concerned.
-HubSpot has garnered 1.7 percent growth in the number of installed customers for February 2017 (Datanyze).
+Of the top three marketing automation suites, HubSpot, Marketo and Eloqua, HubSpot continues to be the fastest-growing and most popular, as far as new user installations are concerned.
+According to Datanyze, 93,000+ have been added to HubSpot in the last month (as of the end of August 2019).

-Ease-of-use is one of the main advantages of Hubspot, and perhaps part of the reason they’re growing so rapidly.
+But what makes HubSpot so great?
+Why is it one of top sales and marketing automation platforms?
+Ease-of-use is one of the main advantages of HubSpot.
 While ease-of-use can be a strength, it can also lead marketers to complacency — a trap you must avoid in email marketing.

 Ever since that dreadful April Fools’ Day in 2014, I’ve become a strong advocate for following best practices.

 HubSpot Academy is an excellent source of training.
 I’ve been through the HubSpot Academy and passed their certification test.
 They have a lot of great content — almost too much.
 For example, this article about email optimization boasts over 30 best practices.